mattbdean/Helium/README.md

 $ yarn dev
 ```

-This will watch for any changes to server-side and client-side code and restart the server when necessary.
-HMR and livereload aren't supported at the moment, so a manual browser refresh is necessary to see the latest changes.
+While running, any changes to the front-end code will cause a small rebuild and any changes to server-side code will cause the server to restart.

 ### Testing